SomValentino/BookStoreSolution/README.md

 * Two scopes Gatewayscope and API has been been created to enable service authentication
 * This service is an adaption of the IdentityServer4 https://identityserver4.readthedocs.io/en/latest/

+### RabbitMQ EventBus
+* For publishing asynchronous events that are consumed by other services

 ### RUN PROJECT

 You will need the following tools: